davidcalikes/Late-Gigs/docs/README.md

 1. I discovered a value error that would cause a negative user experience at the user pin input during the first run of the sequence.
 I fixed this by adding an error handling feature that prompts the user to try again and gives them feedback about the entering a valid pin.

-2. During this stage of  testing I realised that users had no way of returning to the main menu if there was an issue with receiving or inputing their pin so I added an extra condition to the function loop that would allow the user to exit to the 'Main Menu' by typing '0000' [UX Error]
+2. During this stage of  testing I realised that users had no way of returning to the main menu if there was an issue with receiving or submitting a valid PIN so I added an extra condition to the function loop that would allow the user to exit to the 'Main Menu' by typing '0000' [UX Error]

     Obviously there is an issue with this solution if the random number generator produces a pin that is 0000 but I figured at least in the short term that is highly unlikely.
 (1 in 10,000 chance) I will try to find a more elegant way of solving this problem, (max 3 attempts for example) during development of Late Gigs V2.0